-If you lived in Paraguay instead of United States, you would:
+If you moved to Paraguay from the United States, you would:

 MAKE 87.1% LESS MONEY EVERY YEAR